AdobeDocs/campaign-web.en/help/v8/direct-mail/create-direct-mail.md

     ![](assets/dm-audience.png){zoomable="yes"}

+    >[!NOTE]
+    >
+    >Direct mail recipients must contain at least their names and postal addresses.
+An address is considered to be complete if the name, ZIP/Postal code field, and town/city fields are not empty.
+Any recipients with incomplete addresses will be excluded from direct mail deliveries.

 1. Switch on the **[!UICONTROL Enable control group]** option to set a control group to measure the impact of your delivery.
-Messages are not sent to that control group, so that you can compare the behavior of the population which received the message with the behavior of contacts which did not.
+Messages are not sent to that control group, so that you can compare the behavior of the population who received the message with the behavior of contacts who did not.
 [Learn more](../audience/control-group.md)

-1. Click **[!UICONTROL Edit content]** to start designing the content of your direct mail delivery.
-[Learn more](content-direct-mail.md)
+1. Click **[!UICONTROL Edit content]** to define the information (columns) to be exported into the extraction file.[Learn more](content-direct-mail.md)

     ![](assets/dm-content.png){zoomable="yes"}